 - Penal Code 273a PC – child endangerment

-In situations where there are witnesses, it's ordinarily young minor children who are not always a neutral witness due to their pre-existing relationship with one or both of the parties.
+In situations where there are witnesses, it's ordinarily young minor children who are not always neutral witnesses due to their pre-existing relationship with one or both of the parties.

-After the jury hears the testimony of the complaining witness and believes it's equally valid, the defendant might not have committed the domestic violence, then they are legally required to find them “not guilty.”
+After the jury hears the testimony of the complaining witness and believes it's equally valid, the defendant might not have committed the domestic violence.
+They are legally required to find them “not guilty.”

 Therefore, unless there were visible physical injuries or other objective corroboration, domestic violence allegations can be difficult to prove.